Needless to say, smoking has a huge impact on one’s oral health. Long-term tobacco use may result in various dental problems and gum diseases.

 Are tobacco products without smoke safe?

 Smokeless tobacco may cause gum irritation and receding gums, exposing the roots of your teeth and putting you at risk of tooth decay.
-When your teeth roots are exposed, you are more sensitive to hot and cold foods and beverages, which leads to a loss of appetite.
+When the roots of your teeth are exposed, you are more sensitive to hot and cold foods and beverages, which leads to a loss of appetite.
 The sugar content of smokeless tobacco contributes to tooth decay.
-In addition, many smokeless tobacco products contain sand and grit, which can wear down your teeth.
+Additionally, many smokeless tobacco products contain sand and grit, which can wear down your teeth.

 Tips to quit tobacco

 Even if you have been using tobacco for a long time, quitting now can still improve your oral health.
-If you can’t quite completely, try to limit your consumption as much as possible.
+If you can’t quit completely, try to limit your consumption as much as possible.
 Research shows that smokers who reduce their smoking habit experience a decreased risk of oral problems.
-If you find it hard to quit, you may seek help from your dentist or doctor, they may prescribe you with medications to ease withdrawal symptoms.
+If you find it hard to quit, you may seek help from your dentist or doctor so they can prescribe you with nicotine replacement options to ease withdrawal symptoms.
 Smoking cessation classes and support groups are available in many cities.
 You may also ask your doctor to refer you to a drug therapy program to help with the quitting process.

 Hello Health Group does not provide medical advice, diagnosis or treatment.

 Review Date: April 18, 2019 | Last Modified: April 18, 2019

 Smoking and Oral Health. http://www.webmd.com/oral-health/guide/smoking-oral-health#1.
 Accessed May 17, 2017.